jblanken75/OSStepChartAgent/README.md

 - In the Org assign an Einstein User to the Omniscript_Assistant Agent and activate the Agent.
 - Deploy the Omniscript_Step_Chart_Agent Flow
 - You can also use the following command line in terminal replacing: ALIASORLOGIN with your Org's Alias or login:  sf project deploy start --source-dir force-app/main/default/flows --target-org ALIASORLOGIN
+- Assign the OSStepChartAgentPermissions Permission Set to any users that will use the component

 ## How to add to other Omniscripts
 - Open an Omniscript and ensure that the Step Chart is enabled.